turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 The major differences are:
 * using the keyword `let` instead of `var` in the `for` loop, which will remain scoped to that block
-* not needing to wrap the contents of the loop in a function, _because_ the `i` is no longer referencing a variable that has been scoped globally
+* not needing to wrap the contents of the loop in a function, _because_ the `i` is no longer referencing a variable that has been scoped globally.

+### Hoisting

+Another difference between `var` vs. `let` and `const` is that variables declared with let/const will not be hoisted to the top of their scope in the same way `var` is.
+Instead, if you try to access a variable declared with `let` or `const` before it's declared, you will get a `ReferenceError`

 **The differences between let and const:**